 We want to see churches open and in regular use, available to all.
 In order to ensure our funding is focused to achieve the greatest impact, and that we are meeting our two key goals outlined in our current strategy, applicants should demonstrate how their project will address these.
 We also ask about environmental sustainability and community and social outcomes.
-We recognise that Medium grant applicants will have less to write than our Large grant applicants.

-- > Church buildings being well maintained, adaptable and in good repair - E.g. avoid costly major repairs, removed from at risk register, watertight for another 100 years, improved maintenance access, improved maintenance plan etc. - > Church buildings being sustainable, open and welcoming - E.g. work will ensure regular worship and activities can continue; work will allow us to open the door to visitors; work will enable more users to access the building, address local demand or gaps in service, changes will diversify income, changes will open opportunities to welcome more and/or different people, changes will engage with more volunteers, form new partnerships etc.
+Church buildings being well maintained, adaptable and in good repair

+- o E.g. avoid costly major repairs, removed from at risk register, watertight for another 100 years, improved maintenance access, improved maintenance plan etc. - Church buildings being sustainable, open and welcoming - o E.g. work will ensure regular worship and activities can continue; work will allow us to open the door to visitors; work will enable more users to access the building, address local demand or gaps in service, changes will diversify income, changes will open opportunities to welcome more and/or different people, changes will engage with more volunteers, form new partnerships etc.